-The pull-up resistor mode registers (PUMOD1 and PUMOD2) are used to assign internal pull-up resistors to specific ports by software.
-When a configurable I/O port pin is used as an output pin, the pull-up resistor assigned to it is automatically disabled, even though the pin's pull-up is enabled by a corresponding PUMOD bit setting.
+The pull-up resistor mode registers (PUMOD1 and PUMOD2) are used to assign internal pull-up resistors by software to specific ports.
+When a configurable I/O port pin is used as an output pin, its assigned pull-up resistor is automatically disabled, even though the pin's pull-up is enabled by a corresponding PUMOD bit setting.

-PUMOD1 is addressable by 8-bit write instructions only, and PUMOD2 by 4-bit write instructions only.
-A RESET clears PUMOD register values to logic zero, automatically disconnecting all software-assignable port pull-up resistors.
+PUMOD1 and PUMOD2 are addressable by 8-bit write instructions only.
+RESET clears PUMOD register values to logic zero, automatically disconnecting all software-assignable port pull-up resistors.